JJWallis/hangman-app/README.md

 </p>
 ```

 I first attempted to reveal the correctly guessed letter within one single `<p>`, before then realising I needed to individually match each letter position with that corresponding letter's index value in the 'selected word' array.
-I was proud of my ability to semantically produce this solution inside a `<p>` wrapper, using `<span>` tags which wouldn'd add any more uncessary semantic meaning to the words' markup.
+I was proud of my ability to semantically produce this solution inside a `<p>` wrapper, using `<span>` tags which wouldn't add any more unnecessary semantic meaning to the words' markup.

 ```html
 <pre id="hangman-img" class="hangman">